 Yountville, nestled between St. Helena to the north and Napa directly to the south, is home to some of the biggest names in food and over a dozen wineries and tasting rooms, including Joel Gott Winery and Domaine Chandon.
 You can check out some of their wares on this trolley tour!

 Countless tours and tastings are offered regularly.
-And experts guide you through vineyards and barrel rooms for a behind-the-scenes look at the magic of wine production.
+Experts guide you through vineyards and barrel rooms for a behind-the-scenes look at the magic of wine production.

 The five-star Bardessono Hotel and Spa is an unforgettable experience with luxurious amenities.
 The Bardessono Hotel also provides wine experiences at its adjoining property, the Cliff Lede Vineyards, for a complete Napa Valley wine experience.
 But, if convenience is important, the Hotel Yountville is easily accessible from nearby vineyards.